Budgeting for Foreign Affairs and Defense

 We provide pragmatic options for strengthening civilian foreign policy institutions and providing discipline and focus to defense institutions, with a particular focus on human and fiscal resources, structures, and planning and budgeting processes, and authorities.
 We communicate our analyses and proposals to policymakers, the media, and interested organizations working in the foreign policy and national security fields.

-Our Budget Analysis series goes beyond talking points and press releases to provide independent, objective analysis that offers essential context on the national security budget process and illuminates policy choices made within it.
-See our Foreign Affairs and Defense pages for an index of our analyses.
+Our Budget Analysis series provides independent, objective analysis that offers essential context on the national security budget process and illuminates policy choices made within it.
+See our Foreign Affairs and Defense pages for an archive of our analyses.

 Current ResearchView All Program Research